Mad Money host Jim Cramer dissects what he calls 'abysmal' earnings from McDonald's. He's confident in Chipotle's organic growth.» Read More

 It's time for the Lightning Round.
 Cramer makes the call on viewer favorites.

-The Fast Money traders share their final trades of the day and what they're looking out for Tuesday.
+The Fast Money traders share their final trades of the day.

 Anthony Scaramucci, SkyBridge Capital founder, looks at poor quarterly numbers and the current net interest margins of banks.